sensu/sensu-docs/content/sensu-go/5.0/reference/filters.md

-When more complex conditional logic is needed than direct filter expression comparison, Sensu filters provide support for expression evaluation using [otto](https://github.com/robertkrimen/otto).
-Otto is an ECMA5 (Javascript) VM, and will evaluate javascript expressions that are provided in the filter.
+When more complex conditional logic is needed than direct filter expression comparison, Sensu filters provide support for expression evaluation using [Otto](https://github.com/robertkrimen/otto).
+Otto is an ECMAScript 5 (JavaScript) VM, and evaluates javascript expressions that are provided in the filter.
-There are some caveats to using Otto; most notably, the regular expressions specified in ECMA5 do not all work.
-See the Otto readme for more details.
+There are some caveats to using Otto; most notably, the regular expressions specified in ECMAScript 5 do not all work.
+See the Otto README for more details.

 ### Filter Assets

 Sensu filters can have assets that are included in their execution context.
-When valid assets are associated with a filter, Sensu will evaluate any files it finds that have a ".js" extension before executing a filter.
+When valid assets are associated with a filter, Sensu evaluates any files it finds that have a ".js" extension before executing a filter.
 The result of evaluating the scripts is cached for a given asset set, for the sake of performance.